NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

      used for averaging and plotting.
 Options are 'time' for UTC or 'time_local' for local time
    * **ts_avg_window:** This is for timeseries plots only.
 This is the averaging window applied to the data.
-No averaging done if not provided in the yaml file (ts_avg_window is Optional now).
-Averaging is done if a pandas resample rule (e.g., 'H' is hourly, 'D' is daily) is specified for ts_avg_window.
+No averaging done if not provided in the yaml file (i.e., ts_avg_window is optional).
+Averaging is done if a pandas resample rule (e.g., 'H' is hourly, 'D' is daily) is specified.

 Stats
 -----